zhou-jialun/CodeForMGGD/README.md

-# This repository contains the necessary code for online estimation of Elliptical-Contoured Distributions and of their mixture models
+# This repository contains the necessary code for online estimation of Multivariate Generilized Gaussian Distributions and of their mixture models